subiabre/linnaeus/README.md

         folders: ""
 ```

-`ingest` will take all the image files in a *source* folder and move or copy them to a *target* folder where the input files will be renamed using the structure specified at configuration `output.naming.files` and moved into folders inside the target folder using the structure specified at configuration `output.naming.folders`.
+`bin/linnaeus` will take all the image files in a *source* folder and move or copy them to a *target* folder where the input files will be renamed using the structure specified at configuration `output.naming.files` and moved into folders inside the target folder using the structure specified at configuration `output.naming.folders`.